 In Moalboal there is some good diving and you can experience the sardine balls, which are a bunch of thousands of sardines that swim around together.
 It is amazing to see.
-They do their dance just a few meters offshore so you can check them out with only a pair of goggles in water which is so incredibly clear.
+They do their dance just a few meters offshore so you can check them out with only a pair of goggles in the water which is so incredibly clear.

 One of the most popular waterfalls on the island is Aguinid Falls, although Kawasan Falls down the road is still the most popular.
 It is split up into multi-levels.
 You can check out five (5) of the eight (8) levels with a guide.
-The higher levels are now off limits due to some accidents and fatalities.
+The higher levels are now off-limits due to some accidents and fatalities.
 At level five (5) you can also explore some caves.
 This trek is for the more adventurous, as you will be walking through water and across bamboo bridges.

-At the end of a jungle trail you will find one of the most dangerous cliff jumps on the entire island.
+At the end of a jungle trail, you will find one of the most dangerous cliff jumps on the entire island.
 This is in the Samboan region of Cebu and is known as the Binalayan Waterfall.
 It is also called “Hidden Falls” and it takes about twenty (20) minutes to get there through a coconut palm-lined path.

 Another adventure is swimming with whale sharks which you can do in Oslob and Donsol.
 You can combine this with a visit to Tumalog Falls near Oslob.

 One of the most magical adventures on the island is taking the path to Kabutongan Falls.
-You follow a narrow stream of blue water along the trail up a canyon (takes about 30 minutes but part of it requires using a rope which is installed) and when you reach the waterfall there is a cave behind it and many cliff jumps.
-For this adventure it is best to take a guide to stay safe.
+You follow a narrow stream of blue water along the trail up a canyon (takes about 30 minutes but part of it requires using a rope that is installed) and when you reach the waterfall there is a cave behind it and many cliff jumps.
+For this adventure, it is best to take a guide to stay safe.

 Mainit Hot Springs in Malabuyoc is only a fifteen (15) minute bus ride from D’Allegre.
-It is surrounded by a waterfall and some very lush rain forest.
+It is surrounded by a waterfall and some very lush rainforest.
 It is extremely hot ranging between one hundred (100) and one hundred and seven (107) degrees F (38 to 42 C).

 Four (4) hours from Cebu City is Inambakan Falls, which has a hundred (100) foot waterfall with a large pool of blue water surrounded by the lushness of the jungle.
 There are several waterfalls and pools at different levels.
 Limestone cliffs behind the waterfall give it an added sense of mystery and intrigue.

 Experiencing the sunrise while hiking to Osmena Peak is a pleasant way to spend the morning.
 There are stunning panoramic views of the cliffs and the ocean.
-It’s about a twenty (20) minute walk.
+It’s about a twenty (20) minute’s walk.
 Casino Peak near Lugsangan provides one of the most amazing views on Cebu after a short hike to the top of a rocky ridge.
 Although quite steep, it only takes about ten (10) minutes.
-At the summit you get to view the Chocolate Hills of Bohol.
+At the summit, you get to view the Chocolate Hills of Bohol.

 Kandungaw Peak in the mountain range of Dalaguete, also called Candongao Peak, is a place you can get some very beautiful views after a thirty (30) minute hike.
 There is a cave and four (4) main view locations to checkout.

-Finally, we will finish up our outdoor adventure section with swimming with the turtles.
+Finally, we will finish up our outdoor adventure section by swimming with the turtles.
 There are hundreds of turtles in Moalboal.
 Whether snorkeling or swimming you are bound to run into a few.
 You can also find turtles in other places south of Cebu.

 In addition to all the many outside activities around the island of Cebu, there is plenty of city life as well.
-The times I traveled there I was based out of Cebu City, so I was able to enjoy the city as well as checking out the provinces around the island.
+The times I traveled there I was based out of Cebu City, so I was able to enjoy the city as well as check out the provinces around the island.